-The cost of group housing in floor pens is likely to be considerably less than single housing in cages.Savings may be made in areas including cage washers (running, maintenance and servicing), chemicals (descalers and disinfectants) and staff time for cleaning (although some of the staff time saved will need to be spent monitoring and handling rabbits in pens).
+The cost of group housing in floor pens is likely to be considerably less than single housing in cages.
+Savings may be made in areas including cage washers (running, maintenance and servicing),

 Materials for Pens, Principles

 A variety of materials may be used, depending on the design of the pen.
 For example, the pen may occupy a whole room or be adapted from plastic bins made for other purposes or from pens for larger animals.
 Materials for pen walls may be solid (for example plastic) or be open weave (for example wire mesh) and opaque or transparent / translucent.
 Opaque solid walls between pens have the advantage of providing additional areas for shelter/privacy, but the disadvantages, as with all solid walls, of restricting air flow and of restricting vision of surroundings (including of rabbits in adjacent pens and people approaching).